bryanmikaelian/coldshoulder/README.md

 Boom.
 You now have a gitignore file generated from the templates that GitHub uses.
 Easy huh?

-Note:  You have to specify the exact name of the file in the following repo https://github.com/github/gitignore .
-This will be fixed in a future release.
+Note:  You have to specify the exact name of the file in [GitHub's repo](https://github.com/github/gitignore).
+This might change to be a little more flexible.

 ## Contributing